joeynmt/joeynmt/docs/source/tutorial.rst

 This will generate beam search translations for dev and test set (as specified in the configuration) in ``reverse_model/predictions.[dev|test]`` with the latest/best model in the ``reverse_model`` directory (or a specific checkpoint set with ``load_model``).
-It will also evaluate the outputs with ``eval_metric`` and print the evaluation result.
+It will also evaluate the outputs with ``eval_metrics`` and print the evaluation result.
 If ``--output-path`` is not specified, it will not store the translation, and solely do the evaluation and print the results.

 The evaluation for our reverse model should look like this: